Wilmington University Athletics Complex – Wilmington Wildcats

 Bear is a suburban location along a stretch of US Route 40 in Delaware.
 There is no real town that can be found.
 That means it will not be an exciting area to visit, but there will be many options for food and drink pre and post-game.
 The sports complex is not close to the main part of campus.

 Stewarts Brewing Company is a very good local brewpub located a mile or so away at the Governor’s Square Shopping Center.
 There are a few other options in this area.
 Longhorn Steakhouse may be the closest actual option to the sports complex.

 As with most small college gyms, the bulk of the fans tends to be family or friends of both teams.
 There will be some local fans who just happen to stop by for the game as well.
 The fans are very knowledgeable and can be quite loud.
 Student attendance at games will always be an issue as the university has so many scattered locations and is often thought of as a commuter school.

 The sports complex is easy to reach and is only a couple miles off of Interstate 95.
 You may have to pay some tolls, although locals will know how to avoid them as much as possible.
 There is a decent size parking lot for the complex.
 There are two entrances to the arena.
 The one to the left is the best as it has a small room with the school’s All-Americans on display.

 You are not going to be watching the highest level of basketball competition, but the cost is about the best you can find.
 That’s right, there is no admission cost.
 Combine that with free parking, and you have a pretty great night out.

-Depending on the time of year and season, one should also see if there are any games going on at the outdoor soccer and lacrosse complex.
+The All-American display is nice and is worth a few minutes of your time.
+Depending on the time of year and season, one should also see if any games are going on at the outdoor soccer and lacrosse complex.
 There is a small grandstand and the field looks quite nicely designed.

 Wilmington University has a very nice sports complex with a small but nicely designed gym.
-The level of competition is fairly low, but with no cost of admission a sports fan will want to make some time to visit if in the area.
+The level of competition is fairly low, but with no cost of admission, a sports fan will want to make some time to visit if in the area.